Central Production Kitchen – Nuclear New Build Site

 Completion

-Due to the large amount of equipment installed, including cold rooms and walk-in freezers, ovens and food preparation appliances, commissioning took place in stages.
+Due to the large amount of equipment installed, including cold rooms and walk-in freezers, ovens and food preparation appliances, commissioning was phased, enabling items to be readied for swift occupation on completion of the programme.